Quartzite surface undergoing laser cleaning showing precise contamination removal

 How do we effectively remove black crusts (gypsum, carbon particulates) from quartzite without altering the natural patina beneath?

-For quartzite, maintain fluence below 2.5 J/cm² to selectively ablate black crusts while preserving the patina.
-A 1064 nm wavelength with 100 μm spot size effectively removes gypsum matrices without damaging the underlying stone's integrity.
+For quartzite, particularly, keep fluence under 2.5 J/cm² to target black crust ablation while safeguarding the patina.
+Notably, using a 1064 nm wavelength and 100 μm spot size removes gypsum matrices effectively, without compromising the stone's underlying integrity.

 What safety protocols are specific to laser cleaning quartzite versus other stone types?